TL;DR

 How quickly can you expect results?

-Candidate flow depends on role complexity and your interview process.
-Howdy starts vetting within 24 hours, and the full recruitment cycle typically takes 4 to 6 weeks.
+Candidate flow depends on role complexity and the interview process.
+Howdy starts vetting within 24 hours of engagement, and the full recruitment cycle typically takes 4–6 weeks.
+Marketplace-style providers may quote faster matching timelines, though vetting depth at those speeds is worth verifying independently.

 What should be in a staff augmentation SLA?